apache/royale-docs/create-an-application/application-tutorial/view.md

 # The view

 In an MVC application the View contains the user interface elements that display data and accept user input.
-For sure, we want a way to display the list of commits and also some useful information about those commits.
+We want a way to display the list of commits and also some useful information about those commits.
 In Royale a popular way to do that is with a DataGrid.

-The main or initial view of an application is assigned as the "initialView" property of the application.
-We want our user interface elements to appear vertically so we will use VView as the view.
-So, we add:
+The main or initial view of an application is identified as its "initialView" property.
+We want our user interface elements to appear vertically so we use VView as the view:

 ```XML
 <js:initialView>